Creating a Virtual Desktop with Ansys Fluids

 Graphics Nodes for Pre/Post

-For interactive workflows, use a virtual machine (VM) with a GPU.
-Although non-GPU machines may be suitable for low-level interactive tasks, they are primarily recommended for non-graphical batch workflows to ensure optimal performance and compatibility.
+GPU requirement for interactive workflows: Use a virtual machine (VM) with a GPU.
+Although non-GPU machines may handle low-level interactive tasks, they are primarily suited for non-graphical batch workflows to ensure optimal performance and compatibility.

-For large simulation models, a VM with a graphics card is recommended.
+Large simulation models: A VM size with a graphics card is recommended.
 These nodes may have enough CPU cores to run small models.
-When using a Linux VM, use GNOME Desktop and GRID driver for accelerated graphics.
+On Linux VMs, use GNOME to enable accelerated graphics.

 Compute/Memory Optimized Series